Lake Erie Perch Fishing Charters

 Nonresident Lake Erie Fishing Permit $11

 * A Lake Erie fishing permit is required for non-residents from January 1 to April 30 annually when fishing Lake Erie and areas immediately upstream in creeks, rivers and tributaries.

 Michigan Fishing Licenses

-For more information about purchasing a Michigan fishing license or purchase them online at:
+For more information about purchasing a MI fishing license or get them online at: